dsbowen/hemlock/docs_md/setup/linux.md

 You should see chrome open to the hemlock docs.

+If you came here from the tutorial, you're now ready to return to it and get started with your first hemlock project.
+[Click here to go back to the First Project section of the tutorial](../tutorial/first_project.md).

 ## Chromedriver

-Hemlock's custom debugging tool and survey view functions use [chromedriver](https://chromedriver.chromium.org/downloads).
+Hemlock's custom debugging tool and survey view functions use <a href="https://chromedriver.chromium.org/downloads" target="_blank">chromedriver</a>.
 To use these features locally, you'll need to download chromedriver:

 ```bash
 $ hlk setup linux --chromedriver